Home > Alumni > 2015

 MICHAEL PORTWAY (Wawi): Previously Melbourne-based Portway now lives in Estonia and is a Film & TV graduate of the Victorian College of the Arts (VCA).
 His VCA graduate film WAWI world premiered at 2015’s Berlinale.
 Originally from Canberra, Portway worked for several years at local community photography lab/gallery PhotoAccess and later worked as a photographer and archival preservationist at the Australian War Memorial.

-TIMOTHY DESPINA MARSHALL (Followers): Timothy is an award-winning queer filmmaker.
+TIMOTHY DESPINA MARSHALL (Followers): Timothy is a queer filmmaker.
 His short Gorilla won the Iris Prize, the world’s largest LGBTQIA+ short film prize, awarding him £25K for his next film.
 With this he made his next short FOLLOWERS which screened in competition at Sundance and SXSW in 2015.
 He is both a Film Independent Directing Lab and Screen Australia Talent USA alumni.
 His debut feature, queer psychological horror, In the Room Where He Waits releases in 2024.

 KEIRAN WATSON-BONNICE (Caravan): Watson-Bonnice began making films in New York in the late 1990s.
 Working with non-actors and improvisation, Keiran’s films often blur the lines between documentary and fiction.
 His short CARAVAN (premiered at Clermont-Ferrand International Short Film Festival) was a return to narrative filmmaking after many years directing and editing commercials and feature documentary.